xbasset/memgit/README.md

 # memgit
 Git-based Working Memory Management for LLM Apps
+The MemGit project aims to utilize Git for managing the short-term and working memory of LLM (Large Language Model) calls.
+The goal is to develop a memory management module that handles the information to be pushed into the working context windows of each LLM call.

 ## Why
 Optimizing LLMs responses to a given task depends on how they are queried; i.e. what's the input of the call.